meyerjac/Custom-Pizza-Order/README.md

 ## Technologies Used

-_This app is written in Javascript_
+_This app is written in Javascript, using jQuery, CSS and HTML5_

 ## Specs